Une expérience qui a changé l’aquariophilie

-Social networks are just emerging, and at that time, fishkeeping forums are very "tech-savvy".
-A beginner who asks if they can buy a guppy is asked for the pH of their water, the hardness, the nitrates and nitrites, the volume of their aquarium, the substrate composition, the reference of their light tubes, and especially the sacred brand and power of their filter!
+Social networks are just emerging, and at that time, aquarium forums are very "tech-loving."
+A beginner who asks if they can buy a guppy is asked for the pH of their water, the hardness, nitrates and nitrites, the volume of their aquarium, the composition of the substrate, the reference of their light tubes, and above all the sacred brand and power of their filter!

-A fool (your servant), who thinks that his fish are bored in the aquarium, then decides, in the spring, to offer a female guppy a natural summer vacation.
-He transfers her to the garden, into a simple 80-liter trash can full of mosquito larvae and daphnia.
+A fool (your servant), who thinks his fish are bored in the aquarium, then decides, in spring, to offer a natural summer holiday to a female guppy.
+He transfers her to the garden, into a simple 80-litre bin full of mosquito larvae and daphnia.

-At the end of October, convinced that the guppette has disappeared since I haven't seen it for months, I dip a net into this water at 12°C and… I catch a fish that has doubled in size, incredibly lively and colorful.
+At the end of October, convinced that the guppy has disappeared since I haven’t seen her for months, I dip a net into this 12°C water and… I catch a fish whose size has doubled, incredibly lively and colorful.

-It was almost impossible at the time to publicly share this experience, as the dogmas were so strong and it called into question everything we thought we knew.
+At the time, it was almost impossible to share this experience publicly, so strong were the dogmas and so much did it challenge everything we thought we knew.

-This experience later inspired hundreds of others, which challenged the dogma of filtration, relativized the sensitivity of fish to various parameters, largely compensated by well-being and the absence of stress, etc.
+This experience then inspired hundreds of others, which challenged the dogma of filtration, put into perspective the sensitivity of fish to various parameters, largely compensated by well-being and absence of stress, etc.

-In short, the "clinical" and very technological approach of the aquarium was turned upside down.
+In short, the "clinical" and very technological approach to the aquarium was turned upside down.

-"It is therefore a return to nature outdoors, made by chance 20 years ago, that allowed me to reconsider aquarium practices in a different light."
+So it was a return to nature outdoors, done by chance 20 years ago, that allowed me to reconsider aquarium practices in a different light.

-With these unprecedented practices, a procession of creatures once ignored, even feared, has also entered the aquarium: the daphnia, the water lice, the ostracods, the Blackworm, the springtails, the bladder snails, etc.
+With these new practices also came into the aquarium a host of creatures once ignored, even feared: daphnia, water lice, ostracods, Blackworm, springtails, bladder snails, etc.

-An exercise in letting go that allows for less intervention, to let balances occur without hindrance.
+An exercise in letting go that allows less intervention, to let balances form without hindrance.

-The magnifying glass has taken its place next to the aquarium where the chemical test kit once reigned!
+The magnifying glass has taken its place next to the aquarium where once stood the case of chemical tests!

 The French aquatic garden has become a natural pond, less decorative but so much more fascinating…

-But a small aquatic world finally accessible to everyone, where something is constantly happening and which teaches us something new every day.
+But a small aquatic world finally accessible to all, where something is always happening and which teaches us every day.

 And not just to children!